stephaniehansen/three-in-one/README.md

 # Three in One
-React App which displays Weather data using the OpenWeatherMap API, a simple Quiz and a Football Team Organiser.
+A React App which displays Weather data from the OpenWeatherMap API, a simple Quiz and a Football Team Organiser.

 ## Project Screenshots